pudge330/digitalocean-spaces-helpers/README.md

 This library provides common functionality in regards to creating, deleting, and listing Spaces and objects.
 This library will also facilitate uploading and downloading objects.

+This library is fairly new and the api for various methods could change in the upcoming future.
+I will do my best to document all changes and not introduce breaking changes without notice.

+## Upcoming

+- Usage examples.
+- Discontinuing use of AWS S3 SDK and implementing fully with http api instead

 ## BAG\Spaces\Client

 Main client class that can be used to manage spaces and objects.